williamcaban/ngx_openresty-rpm-spec/README.md

 This spec file will build an **OpenResty** [http://openresty.org]() RPM for **CentOS 7**.
 It has been tested with CentOS 7, but it should work with any RedHat 7 based Linux.

-To simplify the build and test process the `BUILD-and-INSTALL.sh` bash scripts will take care of creating the build directories, installing the required dependencies for the build environment and the installation of the resulting RPM.
+To simplify the build and test process the `BUILDME.sh` bash scripts will take care of creating the build directories, installing the required dependencies for the build environment and the installation of the resulting RPM.

 The RPM will install all files and binaries under `/opt/ngx_openresty`